 INTERSECT Fellows

 Alexandra Burgos-Thorsen is a landscape architect and researcher whose design ethic centres on environmental and spatial justice.
 She is passionate about bridging design with community engagement and environmental research for social and ecological restoration.
-Practising with an ethics of care, she strongly believes that healing land is directly tied to healing communities and cultivating placemaking among displaced, marginalized groups.
-She is currently practising at SLA and is an INTERSECT Fellow at the University of Copenhagen.
+She practices with an ethics of care and strongly believes that healing land is directly tied to healing communities and cultivating placemaking among displaced, marginalized groups.
+She is practising at SLA and is an INTERSECT Fellow at the University of Copenhagen.

 Juliette Davret is a Postdoctoral researcher within the Data Stories project (Maynooth University, Ireland).
 She is a geographer with great value in interdisciplinary research.
 Her work is at the intersection of several fields, including social geography, critical data studies and digital geography.
 Her research focuses on the analysis of power relations in planning, in particular revealing inequalities through qualitative methods.
 She believes in developing new collaborations at the intersection of arts, humanities and digital technologies to reinforce stakeholders and citizen involvement in planning practices and advocate for more liveable cities.